 How to Become an Authorized Trainer

-Effective October 1, 2012, to become an authorized disaster site worker Outreach trainer, you must meet separate prerequisites for experience and training.
-You may not substitute one prerequisite to fulfill the other.
+Effective October 1, 2012, to become an authorized Maritime trainer, you must meet separate prerequisites for experience and training.
+You may not substitute one prerequisite to fulfill the other prerequisite.
 OSHA does not issue waivers for either the experience or training prerequisites.
 The prerequisites are as follows:

 Obtain guidance on whether you meet these prerequisites from the OSHA Training Institute (OTI) Education Center where you want to take the training.
-OTI Education Centers conduct this training.
+OSHA Training Institute (OTI) Education Centers conduct this training.

-If you have fulfilled the prerequisites, you must complete OSHA course #5600, Disaster Site Worker Trainer Course.
-Special emphasis is placed on those topics that are required to conduct the 7.5- or 15-hour Disaster Site Worker course.
+If you have fulfilled the prerequisites, you must complete OSHA course #5400, Trainer Course in OSHA Standards for the Maritime Industry.
+Special emphasis is placed on those topics that are required in the 10- and 30-hour programs as well as those that are the most hazardous.
 Course participants are briefed on effective instructional approaches and the effective use of visual aids and handouts.
-Persons successfully completing this course will receive an "Authorized Disaster Site Worker Trainer Card."
+Persons successfully completing this course will receive an "Authorized Maritime Trainer Card".

-Disaster site worker trainers are authorized for four years.
-Before the expiration of their authorization status, authorized trainers must take OSHA course #5602 Update for Disaster Site Worker Trainer Course to renew their authorization for another four years.
-If your card expires, you will have to retake the OSHA #5600 Disaster Site Worker Trainer Course.
+Maritime outreach trainers are authorized for four years.
+Before the expiration of their authorization status, authorized trainers must take OSHA course #5402, Maritime Industry Trainer Update Course, to renew their authorization for another four years.
+If your card expires, you will have to retake Course #5400 to become reauthorized as a trainer.

 Authorized trainers may receive OSHA course completion cards for their students.